xjmeplws/AGDropdown/README.md

 the AGDropdownList is a single select view like the "select" dom in html, and it's very easy to use it.

+you can use the pod like that: pod 'AGDropdown', '~> 1.0.0'

 below is the example:

 		var datasource = [AGDropDownData]()